- Media & Publications

 The concept of risk can be simply captured in the equation: “Risk = Hazard x Exposure”.
 For a hazardous object or situation to become a risk, there must be exposure.
 For example, a wild and dangerous animal will always represent a hazard, but as long as it remains properly caged it will not represent a risk.

-We live surrounded by hazards and therefore, constantly perform risk assessment to take our decisions.
+We live surrounded by hazards and therefore, constantly perform risk assessment to make our decisions.
 While deciding when to cross the road, what food to eat or whether to drive our car or take the train, we are assessing the potential hazards and the risks they actually represent, normally trying to minimise any potential risk.
 Some hazards, like those related to food intake or of travel cannot be avoided - unless we choose not to eat or not to travel in which case new hazards and risks would have to be negotiated.
 Life is risk!.

 “All things are poison, and nothing is without poison; the dose determines the poison.”
 Paracelsus (1493 –1541)